 Determining the exact role of fiber in diverticulosis development and treatment requires more research, but recommending a high-fiber diet remains prudent.

 Avoiding meat.
 Fiber intake and meat intake are not entirely independent variables; like all animal products, meat contains no fiber.
 However, meat consumption has stood out as a risk factor for diverticular disease.
-Eating a diet low in fiber and high in meat is associated with a threefold increased risk for symptomatic diverticular disease.
+Eating a diet low in fiber and high in meat is associated with a 3-fold increased risk for symptomatic diverticular disease.

 In persons eating the largest amount of meat, the risk for right-sided diverticulosis in particular is roughly 25 times that of persons eating the least.
 Men in the Health Professionals Follow-Up Study in the highest quintile of meat consumption were 58% more likely to develop diverticulitis.
 As little as 1 serving of meat per week increased risk in this cohort.
 Unprocessed meat, such as steak, had the highest risk, possibly due to higher cooking temperatures or from larger pieces reaching the large intestine undigested.